 The Santa Clara Valley Water District is moving forward on the project design for the Calero Dam Seismic Retrofit Project.

 On Wednesday, July 18, the water district held a scoping meeting to gather input that needs consideration in the draft Environmental Impact Report (EIR) before doing the project takes place.
 An EIR takes a close look at a project’s potential impacts on such areas as traffic, wildlife and recreation.
-The draft EIR satisfies requirements within the California Environmental Quality Act (CEQA).
+The draft EIR, which satisfies requirements within the California Environmental Quality Act (CEQA), is expected to be completed in summer 2019.

 The Calero Dam Seismic Retrofit Project will: